panasak/Early-Diabetes-Classifier-Deep-Learning/README.md

 # Early Diabetes Classifier: Project Overview
-This project uses artificial neural networks from Keras API to predict whether individuals show early sign of diabetes or not based on their charateristics.
+This project uses artificial neural networks from Keras API to predict whether individuals show early sign of diabetes or not based on their characteristics.
 * Create a tool that predict whether individuals will get diabetes or not
 * Optimized Keras classifier to reach the best model
 ## Code and Resources Used